MHaroonBaig/NoKunda/README.md

 ###License
 ---
+Currently, we have chosen GNU General Public License v3.0 for this app.
+The terms are given below.

     NoKunda, a mobile app which is designed to Report Electricity theft happening in Pakistan.
     Copyright (C) 2015  Muhammad Haroon Baig